lexbor/docs/source/examples/html/element_create.md

-# HTML Element Creation and Traversal: Example
+# HTML Element Creation and Traversal

 In this example, sourced from the `lexbor/html/element_create.c` file, we will delve into creating and manipulating HTML elements using the `lexbor` library.